-France started making Feta around 1980, and became Europe’s top exporter of it.
-French feta is made from 100% sheep’s milk.
+France started making feta-style cheese around 1980, and became Europe’s top exporter of it.
+French feta-style cheese was made from 100% sheep’s milk.
 The cheese is put in salted whey, not just salt water.
 The French version is milder, less salty, and creamier owing to the higher fat in sheep’s milk.

 The brine to store feta in should be 1 part salt to 3 parts water, and should cover the cheese completely.

 Beware of the following quote from Homer being hauled out to show that feta is thousands of years old:

 “… and he milked the sheep and bleating goats, let half of the white milk coagulate and set it away in tightly woven baskets for settling and firming”